Educational events can leave a long-lasting impression upon students that are learning about the different facets of food justice and food waste.

 This can be a great opportunity to raise awareness about your organization as well as collaborate with sustainability groups on your campus.
 Consider tabling in the cafeteria on the day of so that people who are curious about what you’re doing can get more information and maybe even become a volunteer!

 A Waste Audit is a great way to raise awareness about food waste and recycling on your campus.
 Collect all the waste from a predetermined area (it could be one dining hall, one building, or a collection of buildings), and sort through it to see how much of each type of waste your university is creating.

-This would be a great time to work with other environmental groups on your campus.
+This is a great opportunity to work with other environmental groups on your campus.
 For more information on the logistics of organizing and recording your waste audit, guides can be found here.
 Make sure you’ve got proper permissions from your university and the building managers ahead of time.

 More information about Weigh the Waste is available here.